 Palmerston is the centre of East Otago, with a 2013 population of 795.
-It is 59 km south of Ōamaru and 56 km north of Dunedin, at the junction with the ‘Pigroot’ (State Highway 85), originally a route to the Central Otago goldfields.
+It is 59 km south of Ōamaru and 56 km north of Dunedin, at the junction of State Highway 1 with the ‘Pigroot’ (State Highway 85), originally a route to the Central Otago goldfields.
 Puketapu (343 m) is capped by a memorial to Liberal Party politician Jock McKenzie, who represented the district in Parliament for many years.
 An opencast gold mine opened at Macraes Flat, 32 km inland, in 1990.

 Shag Point, 10 km north of Palmerston, has been the site of Māori settlement, coal mining and holiday houses – as well as shags, seals and rare yellow-eyed penguins.
 A moa-hunting site was situated at the mouth of the Shag River.

 Waikouaiti, 45 km north of Dunedin, had a 2013 population of 1,125, and promotes itself as the ‘birthplace of Otago’.
 It was a long-standing Māori settlement.
 Whaler Johnny Jones established a shore station at nearby Karitāne in 1837, and a farm and homestead at Matanaka in 1840.
 Some of the farm buildings were open to the public in the early 2000s.

 A new road was built in 1864 and the town developed alongside it.
 In 1866 the settlement became the borough of Hawksbury (also the name of its river at the time).
 It was called Waikouaiti from 1909.
 The town has a small museum, a racecourse and a golf course.

 King of Karitāne